Andrew Gonzalez — Luxury Custom JewelerLuxury Custom Jewelerby Andrew Gonzalez

 Can a custom ring still be practical for daily wear?

-Yes, and it should be.
-Setting height, prong or bezel protection, band width, stone security, comfort, and wedding band fit all affect how the ring wears after the proposal.
+It has to be.
+Setting height, prong or bezel protection, band width, stone security, comfort, and wedding band fit all get decided with the next fifty years in mind, not just the proposal photo.

 Text Andrew the ring style you keep coming back to.